Key Highlights

 13. Set Baseline Metrics and KPIs for Migration Success

+Before you make the switch, establish baseline metrics and Key Performance Indicators (KPIs) from your current platform.
 Track important metrics like average conversion rates, site speed, bounce rate, and average order value.
-These numbers will give you a clear picture of your store’s health before the migration.
-After you go live on the new platform, you can compare the new data against your baseline to see the impact.
+After you go live, compare the new data against your baseline to see the impact.

 14. Prepare Inventory and Product Catalog for Migration

-A clean and organized product catalog is the foundation of a great eCommerce website.
 Before you migrate, take the opportunity to clean up your inventory management system and product listings.
-This is the perfect time to remove old or discontinued products, standardize image sizes, and write fresh, SEO-friendly descriptions.
+Remove old or discontinued products, standardize image sizes, and write fresh, SEO-friendly descriptions.
+This preparation will make the migration process much smoother.

 15. Ensure SEO and Marketing Continuity